Guenther Steiner: Red Bull (2005–2008)

 After Red Bull purchased Jaguar Racing in November 2004, Steiner was invited to join Red Bull Racing.
 Opel's plans to withdraw from the Deutsche Tourenwagen Masters at the end of 2005 motivated his return to the Milton Keynes team.
 His appointment as technical operations director was confirmed on 13 January 2005.

 Steiner and team principal Christian Horner jointly led the outfit to improved results in the 2005 season, but when Red Bull poached championship-winning technical director Adrian Newey from McLaren, team owner Dietrich Mateschitz approached Steiner to help establish a NASCAR team in the United States.
 Feeling the F1 team had become overcrowded, Steiner consulted his wife and agreed to move to Mooresville, North Carolina, where he served as Team Red Bull's technical director from 1 April 2006 to April 2008.

 Haas (2014–2023)

 Steiner remained in Mooresville after leaving Red Bull, where he founded the manufacturing company Fibreworks Composites in January 2009.

+Steiner has stated that the original vision for establishing the Haas F1 Team began with a business plan he wrote at his kitchen table during the financial crisis of the late 2000s, when he saw an opportunity for a new entry into Formula 1 and sought to attract a financial backer willing to fund the project.

 While the US F1 Team was in development, Steiner met Joe Custer and Gene Haas of Stewart–Haas Racing, who had declined to invest in the project, at a steakhouse.
 He proposed they themselves enter F1 by ordering a customer car from an established constructor, but delays in securing approval prompted them to apply for entry as a privateer team.
+He has credited support from figures including Niki Lauda, Stefano Domenicali, Jean Todt, and Charlie Whiting as crucial to convincing then-Formula 1 leadership, including Bernie Ecclestone, to approve the team’s entry into the sport.

 Steiner, described as "the prime 'doer'" by motorsport publication Autosport, recruited the core staff, interviewed every team member, and developed partnerships with outsourcers Dallara and Ferrari.
 On 14 April 2014, he was officially announced team principal of the fledgling Haas F1 Team.